 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to atorvastatin.

+Atorvastatin is not recommended during pregnancy.
 If you become pregnant while taking atorvastatin, stop taking the medicine and tell your doctor.

-Atorvastatin and breastfeeding
+Atorvastatin and fertility

 - some HIV medicines

 - some hepatitis C medicines

 - warfarin, a medicine to help prevent blood clots

 - ciclosporin, a medicine for psoriasis and rheumatoid arthritis

 - contraceptive pills, such as the combined pill